 Admission of Observers was addressed by the Executive Secretary reporting on her invitations to FAO, IBSFC, ICCAT, ICES, NAMMCO, NASCO, NEAFC and NPAFC in accordance with the Rules of Procedure.
 These organizations acknowledged NAFO's invitations.
 IBFSC, ICCAT, ICES, NASCO and NPAFC were unable to attend.
 FAO was represented by Mr. Hiromoto Watanabe (Fishery Liaison Officer, Fishery Policy and Planning Division), NAMMCO by Mr. Kolbeinn Arnason of Iceland and NEAFC by the delegate of Denmark (DFG).
 Also, Mr. Joao Neves from the NEAFC Secretariat will attend STACTIC sessions.
 WWF has applied a few weeks before the Annual Meeting to obtain status as observer at General Council, Fisheries Commission and Scientific Council.
-According to the Rules of Procedure of General Council granted observer status to two WWF delegates for its sessions: Ms. Charlotte Mogensen (Fisheries Policy Officer for the WWF European Policy Office) and Dr. Robert Rangeley (Atlantic Director for the WWF Canada).
+According to the Rules of Procedure of General Council and Fisheries Commission the request came too late to be processed this year.
+However, Scientific Council granted observer status to two WWF delegates for its sessions: Ms. Charlotte Mogensen (Fisheries Policy Officer for the WWF European Policy Office) and Dr. Robert Rangeley (Atlantic Director for the WWF Canada).